BiG-CZ/BiG-CZ-Toolbox/geopandas/lessons.md

 # Introduction to GeoPandas and related vector geospatial processing with FOSS Python

 This [Maptime Meetup workshop](https://www.meetup.com/MaptimeSEA/) is adapted from materials prepared for the [University of Washington GeoHack week event](https://geohackweek.github.io), Nov 14-18, 2016.
-We'll be using some of [those materials ("Vector Data Processing using Python Tools")](https://geohackweek.github.io/vector/) directly in some cases, as is.
+We'll be using [those materials ("Vector Data Processing using Python Tools")](https://geohackweek.github.io/vector/) directly in some cases, as is.

 # Python Preparations